-ERIC DARIAH “Digital Research Infrastructure for the Arts and Humanities” (set up as a consortium of states, 2014-2034; L. Romary is president of the board of director.
+ERIC DARIAH “Digital Research Infrastructure for the Arts and Humanities” (set up as a consortium of states, 2014-2034; L. Romary is a former president of the board of director.
 Topic: coordinating Digital Humanities infrastructure activities in Europe (17 partners, 5 associated partners).

 COST enCollect (2017-2020), PI: Lionel Nicolas (European Academy of Bozen/Bolzano).
 Topic: combining language learning and crowdsourcing for developing language teaching materials and more generic language resources for NLP

 PHC Maïmonide (2018-2019, PI Djamé Seddah, co-PI Yoav Goldberg [Bar Ilan University]).
 Topic: Building NLP resources for analyzing reactions to major events in Hebrew and French social media.

 ANR-NSF project MCM-NL (2016-2020).
 PI: John Hale (Cornell University, USA).
 Local head: É. de La Clergerie.
 Topic: exploring correlations between data from neuro-imagery (fMRI, EEG) and data from NLP tools (mostly parsers).
 The data will come from “Le Petit Prince” read in French and English, and parsed with different parsers.
 Other partners: Cornell Univ., Univ.
 Michigan, Paris Saclay/Neurospin, Univ.
 Paris 8.